2019

 Cwm Taf University Health Board

-Concerns summary Patients on finite oxygen supplies risk being unmonitored; oxygen administration training is incomplete, and there are no formal procedures for tracking oxygen expiry times.
+Concerns summary (AI summary) Patients on finite oxygen supplies risk being unmonitored; oxygen administration training is incomplete, and there are no formal procedures for tracking oxygen expiry times.
 The root cause analysis was also deficient.

 Historic (No Identified Response)